donggyushin/DGQR/README.md

 # DGQR

 <img src="https://user-images.githubusercontent.com/34573243/152682041-f553ceb6-d1b2-419e-8dd3-ffc6ac6b7216.png" width=250 /> <br/>
 DGQR is a lightweight, pure-Swift library for rendering qr.
-It provides you a change to use a pure-Swift way to work with qr image in your next app.
+It provides you a chance to use a pure-Swift way to work with qr image in your next app.

 ## Features
 - [x] Drawing qr code image from ```string``` value